Components of the Technology Acceptance Model TAM

 Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

-This academic content provides the technology acceptance models research questionnaire, including research items used to measure specific questions.
+This academic content provides the technology acceptance models questionnaire, including research items used to measure specific questions.
 The author compiled all the Technology Acceptance Model Questionnaire items here for students and researchers.

 TAM Model Questionnaire

-Technology Acceptance Model questionnaire refers to the research constructs and question items of technology adoption models published by Davis, Venkatesh, and Bala in 1986, 1989, 1996, 2000, and 2008.
+The Technology Acceptance Model questionnaire refers to the research constructs and question items of technology adoption models published by Davis, Venkatesh, and Bala in 1986, 1989, 1996, 2000, and 2008.
 TAM is the most popular short form of the technology acceptance model.
 In 1986, Fred Davis introduced the technology acceptance model; however, he officially published it in 1989.
 Venkatesh, Bala, and Davis extended the TAM model by adding additional variables.
 The technology acceptance model questionnaire examines why people accept or reject new systems and devices.

 Technology Acceptance Model (Davis, 1986)